-I'm Julie, a born and bred New Englander living in Philadelphia, PA.
-Full-time Editorial Specialist, thrift shopping aficionado, cat-obsessee, Aquarius.
+I'm Julie.
+New England heart living in Philadelphia, PA.
+Free People editorial specialist, thrift shopping aficionado, cat-obsessed, Aquarius.
 Want to know more?
 The links below will get you where you want to go.

 Thank you for visiting.